tapis-project/documentation/source/technical/files.rst

 Through the Files service users can perform file listing, uploading, and various operations such as move, copy, mkdir and delete.
 The service also supports transferring files from one Tapis system to another.

-Currently the files service includes support for systems of type LINUX, S3 and IRODS.
-Other system types such as GLOBUS will be included in future releases.
+Currently, the files service includes support for systems of type LINUX, S3, IRODS and GLOBUS.

 Note that supported functionality varies by system type.